You can search for all kinds of things, like post offices, photo booths, bus stops, or street names, using Google Maps.

 Here are some examples of searches on Google Maps:

 - Specific businesses:

 - Types of places:

-- Narrow your results by using the city and county:
+- Narrow your results by using the city and state:

-- Narrow your results by using a postcode:
+- Narrow your results by using a zip code:

 Mount Everest, Nepal.